YMirzaa/ymirzaa/README.md

 - [Nutricom](https://github.com/Nutrikom/web-frontend) - Together with my friend, we created an application for the daily routines of dietitians through digitization.
 - [REVO](https://senior.ceng.metu.edu.tr/2023/revo/) - My graduation endeavor.
 I steered the development and upkeep of a mobile app with a blockchain-based vote counting mechanism.
 - [Search Engine - Static Term Result Caching in Term-Based Partition](https://github.com/YMirzaa/Search-Engine-CENG778)

-## 🛠️ Crafting with Technology

-- 💻 Proficient in JavaScript, HTML, and CSS
-- ⚛️ Versed in React, Next.js
-- 🗃️ Expert in Git and GitHub
-- 📊 Skilled in SQL and PostgreSQL
-- 🐝 Competent in Java and Spring Boot

 ## 📫 Connect with Me